MarcoIeni/release-plz/website/docs/github/output.md

 # Output

-After the action runs, it outputs the following properties:
+When the action runs with `command: release-pr`, it outputs the following properties:

 - `prs`: The release PRs opened by release-plz.
   It's an array of objects with the properties of `pr`.